EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/acts/act-1/adventure-hooks.md

 The adventure cue that he gives them:

 !!! info "Dauriel's Cue"
-    Atrocities against the Tabaxi in [Marram](../../../../geography/countries/marram.md) must be investigated and uncovered.
+    Atrocities against the Tabaxi in [[marram]] must be investigated and uncovered.
 Evidence must be collected, presented, and subsequently Aldarion Unlimited must be stopped from continuing as an entity.
 I implore you to set sail from [[korbans-landing]] to Rivoni Springs.
 From there, travel through The Passage along the East Coast of Taini all the way north to Marram.
 My informant tells me of an Aldarion Unlimited outpost west of Beteb where the hunts are being staged.
 After my birthday party, I will provide you with the funding and connections required to make this work.

-If accepted, the party can spend an hour traveling west to [Dauriel's original adventuring headquarters](../../places/au-original-hq.md), now abandoned, which they can take over.
+If accepted, the party can spend an hour traveling west to [[original-hq|Dauriel's original adventuring headquarters]], now abandoned, which they can take over.
 Here they can find a map of Marram, left there by Dauriel ages ago.
 Here they can stay indefinitely and outside of Cauldin's Point.

 If not accepted, the party can spend the day in town to get some supplies, establish background, and RP — or skip straight to the birthday party.

 ## Busting Ghosts (Optional Hook)

 !!! info
-    Use this if your characters are simply staying the night at [Jonah's Denn](../../places/jonahs-denn.md) while passing through the region.
+    Use this if your characters are simply staying the night at [[jonahs-denn]] while passing through the region.

-Staying at Jonah's Denn triggers the [Ghosts Eat Ghosts](../../sidequests/ghosts-eat-ghosts.md) side-quest, which upon completion may draw the attention of Dauriel Aldarion.
+Staying at Jonah's Denn triggers the [[ghosts-eat]] side-quest, which upon completion may draw the attention of Dauriel Aldarion.
 He will then present them with invitations, which would trigger the default hook.
 Staying at the inn may also present hints of Amalchi, which could lead in a roundabout way to Dauriel Aldarion.